-Moreover, on the 15 March 2018 the ECB published the addendum to the ECB Guidance to banks on NPLs.
-The addendum supplements the qualitative NPL guidance and specified the ECB's supervisory expectations for prudent levels of provisions for new NPLs.
-The addendum is non-binding and will serve as the basis for the supervisory dialogue between the significant banks and ECB Banking Supervision.
-The addendum addresses loans classified as NPLs in line with the EBA's definition after 1 April 2018.
-In fact, the addendum sets out an expectation that, as of 1 April 2018, new unsecured NPLs will be fully covered after a period of two years from the date of their classification as NPLs.
+Moreover, on the 15 March 2018 the ECB published the addendum to the ECB Guidance to banks on non-performing loans: supervisory expectations for prudential provisioning of NPEs (the "Addendum").
+The Addendum supplements the qualitative NPL guidance and specifies the ECB's supervisory expectations for prudent levels of provisions for new NPLs.
+The Addendum is non-binding and serves as the basis for the supervisory dialogue between the significant banks and ECB Banking Supervision.
+The Addendum addresses loans classified as NPLs in line with the EBA's definition after 1 April 2018.
+In fact, the Addendum sets out an expectation that, as of 1 April 2018, new unsecured NPLs should be fully covered after a period of two years from the date of their classification as NPLs.
 For example, the supervisor would expect a loan that is classified as an unsecured NPL on 1 May 2018 to be fully provisioned for by May 2020.
 For new secured NPLs, a certain level of provisioning is expected after three years of classification as an NPL, or "NPL vintage", which then increases over time until year seven.
 In this case, if a secured loan were classified as an NPL on 1 May 2018, the supervisor would expect this NPL to be at least 40% provisioned for by May 2021, and totally provisioned by May 2025.

-Furthermore, according to its press release dated 22 August 2019, the ECB has decided to revise its supervisory expectations for prudential provisioning of new NPEs specified in the "Addendum to the ECB Guidance to banks on non-performing loans" (the "Addendum").
+Furthermore, according to its press release dated 22 August 2019, the ECB decided to revise its supervisory expectations for prudential provisioning of new NPEs specified in the Addendum.
 The decision was made after taking into account the adoption of Regulation (EU) 2019/630 amending the Capital Requirements Regulation as regards minimum loss coverage for NPEs, that outlines the Pillar 1 treatment for NPEs.
 In order to make the treatment of NPEs more consistent, the following changes have been made to the supervisory expectations communicated in the ECB's Addendum:

-• the scope of the ECB's supervisory expectations for new NPEs will be limited to NPEs arising from loans originated before 26 April 2019, which are not subject to Pillar 1 NPE treatment;

-- NPEs arising from loans originated from 26 April 2019 onwards will be subject to Pillar 1 treatment, with the ECB paying close attention to the risks arising from them; and - the relevant prudential provisioning time frames, the progressive path to full implementation and the split of secured exposures, as well as the treatment of NPEs guaranteed or insured by an official export credit agency, have been aligned with the Pillar 1 treatment of NPEs set out in the EU regulation.
+- the scope of the ECB's supervisory expectations for new NPEs will be limited to NPEs arising from loans originated before 26 April 2019, which are not subject to Pillar 1 NPE treatment; - NPEs arising from loans originated from 26 April 2019 onwards will be subject to Pillar 1 treatment, with the ECB paying close attention to the risks arising from them; and - the relevant prudential provisioning time frames, the progressive path to full implementation and the split of secured exposures, as well as the treatment of NPEs guaranteed or insured by an official export credit agency, have been aligned with the Pillar 1 treatment of NPEs set out in the EU regulation.